Prabisha/Minimalistic-Map-ChapelHill/README.md

 - **Python Scripting:** Writing clean and reusable code for geospatial applications.
 - **Interactive Notebooks:** Providing an interactive environment for exploration and reproducibility.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request for any improvements or suggestions.

 ## Contact
-For any questions or feedback, reach out via GitHub or email at `your-email@example.com`.
+For any questions or feedback, reach out via GitHub or email at `prabisha.shrestha@gmail.com`.